SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   |  The same notation works for Jx, Jr, Jt, and Rho                       |
   +------------------------------+-----------------------------------------+

-  In the case of an envelope model for the laser, the following fields are also available:
+  In the case of an envelope model for the laser (see :doc:`laser_envelope`), the following fields are also available:

   .. rst-class:: nowrap